 Coming to my in-laws family, I found the same spirit and same saga with an even greater enthusiasm & momentum.
 The constantly busy kitchen with even more varieties and more gourmet style cooking was absolutely thrilling for me.
 Being more inclined towards baking and a self-professed foodie myself.
 I found a common platform with my MIL to share my recipes and get exposed to some of her fine authentic recipes handed down as a family heirloom.

-This particular recipe reminds me and my husband of the fond memories of our mum’s cooking and interestingly when I spoke to him about this, he was very excited about the boiled egg being coated with minced chicken and deep fried….It is like an Indian version of the traditional English meat loaf.
+This scotch egg recipe reminds me and my husband of the fond memories of our mum’s cooking and interestingly when I spoke to him about this, he was very excited about the boiled egg being coated with minced chicken and deep fried….It is like an Indian version of the traditional English meat loaf.

 - 6 Eggs